greena13/redux-and-the-rest/README.md

 #### Dealing with failed requests

-When an error occurs with fetching a collection or resource, you can use the `canFallbackToOldValues()` helper method to determine if there are old versions of the request resource already in the store that can be displayed until a connection is re-established.
+When an error occurs with fetching a list or resource, you can use the `canFallbackToOldValues()` helper method to determine if there are old versions of the request resource already in the store that can be displayed until a connection is re-established.

-It accepts an item or a collection.
+It accepts an item or a list.

 ```javascript
 import { canFallbackToOldValues } from 'redux-and-the-rest';